 - Present in the U.S. on June 15, 2012

 - Entered without a visa or their lawful status expired as of June 15, 2012

 - Currently enrolled in school/GED program or have obtained high school diploma/GED or a United States Military veteran with honorable discharge

 - No felony convictions, no significant misdemeanor conviction, and cannot have three or more nonsignificant misdemeanor convictions

 The immigration lawyers at Steven C. Thal, P.A., are now processing cases for this program and have already filed cases.
 The USCIS filing fee is $465, which includes biometrics (fingerprints), background checks and the employment authorization document.

 It is advisable to review your case with a knowledgeable, experienced attorney to learn the risks and benefits of seeking this relief.
-Call 612-424-2942 or use our online contact form if you would like to schedule an appointment.
+Call 612-424-2942 or toll free at 800-265-7441, or use our online contact form if you would like to schedule an appointment.